ViegPhunt/auto-setup-LT/README.md

 > Install a backup tool and create a system backup before using this script.

 > [!NOTE]
-> This script does not include package uninstallation, as some packages may have already been installed on your system by default.
-Creating a package uninstallation script could potentially affect your previous system.
+> This script does not include package uninstallation, as some packages may already exist on your system by default.
+Creating an uninstallation script could potentially affect your current setup.

 > [!NOTE]
 > This is my dotfiles repo: [`dotfiles`](https://github.com/ViegPhunt/Dotfiles)